dtrugman/Bulldog/README.md

 # Design

-This WatchDog application is written in Python 2.*
+This watchdog application is written in Python 2.*
 It will support running in the background as a Windows Service or a Unix Daemon.
 Every once an in a while (configurable period of time) it will perform the following steps: